 Three alignments were studied for I-410 near Luling and five in the Chalmette-Meraux study area.
 Various alternatives were also studied for the crossing over Harvey Canal (Intracoastal Waterway).
 The corridor ran within two to five miles south of U.S. 90 and Lapaclo Boulevard on the Westbank in Jefferson Parish.2 Within St. Charles Parish, I-410 was projected along an alignment approximately four miles west of Kenner.

-An enviromental reported from Januuary 8, 1973 cited that restrictions should be placed on wetland reclmation and that future development should be directed to the terracelands of the Lake Pontchartrain North Shore.
-Further analysis indicated that the route of I-410 was not practical from an enivronmental standpoint.4 Draft Environmental Impact Statement (DESIT) traffic counts estimated around 25,000 vehicles per day (vpd) for the route and 55,000 vpd by 1994.
-These numbers were low for a proposed six-lane freeway.2
+An environmental reported from January 8, 1973 cited that restrictions should be placed on wetland reclamation and that future development should be directed to the terrace lands of the Lake Pontchartrain North Shore.
+Further analysis indicated that the route of I-410 was not practical from an environmental standpoint.4 Draft Environmental Impact Statement (DESIT) traffic counts estimated around 25,000 vehicles per day (vpd) for the route and 55,000 vpd by 1994.
+These numbers were low for a proposed six lane freeway.2

 The corridor for Interstate 410 resurfaced as part of the Louisiana Statewide Transportation Plan Update (December 2003) under project number LSTP-029.1 The project outlined an extension of Interstate 510 to the south and west from New Orleans East.6 However, it was never enacted upon.